Transcripts

 AI Enablement Roadmap

-We’re already using generative AI—summarizing documents, working through spreadsheets, and moving faster every day.
-That is not going anywhere.
-The problem is that much of this activity is happening off to the side.
-Things drift outside of controls, definitions do not line up, ownership becomes unclear, and good ideas never make it past the experiment stage.
-At the same time, data is scattered everywhere, so the pressure builds.
-We need a way to keep moving fast without everything becoming messy.
+We’re already using generative AI to summarize documents, work through spreadsheets, and move faster every day.
+The problem is that much of it is happening off to the side, where controls drift, definitions stop lining up, ownership gets fuzzy, and good ideas never make it past the experiment stage.

-The goal is not to launch another AI program.
-It is to create one way of operating where cloud, data, governance, analytics, and AI work together.
-Everything builds on itself.
-Every prompt, file, and interaction contributes to something instead of getting lost.
+We are not trying to launch a separate AI program.
+We are building one connected way of operating where cloud, data, governance, analytics, and AI work together.

 The Data Enablement Strategy